embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 To style fonts, use the `MonoTextStyle` struct. `TextStyle` still exists, but has been repurposed to provide a more general interface to text styling.
 This more closely mirrors the way primitives are built and styled.

-The default vertical alignment for fonts is now the font's baseline.
+The default baseline for fonts is now the font's baseline instead of the top of the glyph bounding box.
 To retain the 0.6 behaviour and position text using its top-left corner, set the `baseline` property to `Baseline::Top`:

 ```rust
 use embedded_graphics::text::{Baseline, TextStyle, TextStyleBuilder};